ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 ### Option 3: Using conda

-Use this option if you can't install native libraries system-wide as conda is able to install needed native libraries:
+Use this option if you can't install native libraries system-wide (e.g., on a shared server without root access) because conda is able to install needed native libraries:

 ```bash
 conda create -n python_3_9_19 python=3.9.19